 - 1. Equivalent (in qualitative and quantitative terms) or enhanced facilities are provided to serve local needs; - 2.
 Proposals for the replacement of a community facility ensure the replacement facility is made available before the closure of the existing facility; - 3.
 Facilities are easily accessible for the benefit of the community; - 4.
 There is no adverse impact on local amenity; and - 5.
-Heritage assets and their setting are protected.
+Heritage Assets and their setting are protected.

-Policy 9: Superfast Broadband
+Policy 7: Superfast Broadband

 - 5.9.
-The NPPF acknowledges that "advanced, high quality and reliable communications infrastructure is essential for economic growth and social well-being".
-Furthermore it confirms planning polices should:support the expansion of electronic communications networks, including next generation mobile technology (such as 5G) and full fibre broadband connections; set out how high quality digital infrastructure, providing access to services from a range of providers, is expected to be delivered and upgraded over time; and should prioritise full fibre connections to existing and new developments (as these connections will, in almost all cases, provide the optimum solution).8 - 5.10.
+The NPPF acknowledges that "advanced, high-quality and reliable communications infrastructure is essential for economic growth and social well-being."
+Furthermore, it confirms planning polices should: support the expansion of electronic communications networks, including next generation mobile technology (such as 5G) and full fibre broadband connections; set out how high-quality digital infrastructure, providing access to services from a range of providers, is expected to be delivered and upgraded over time; and should prioritise full fibre connections to existing and new developments (as these connections will, in almost all cases, provide the optimum solution).7 - 5.10.
 The more rural parts of the Parish suffer from a lack of high speed broadband.
 Handcross and Pease Pottage connections were upgraded in February 2015.
-The Parish Council are also aware of plans to improve access in Warninglid.
+SPC are also aware of plans to improve access in Warninglid.
 Slaugham Village benefits from a new broadband box located on the west side of the old Slaugham/A23 junction.
-The other more remote parts of the Parish do not currently benefit from high speed connections.
+The other more remote parts of the Parish do not currently benefit from high speed connections. - 5.11.
 SPC therefore wish to support proposals to improve broadband access throughout the Parish.

-Policy 9: Superfast Broadband
+Policy 7: Superfast Broadband

-Support will be offered to proposals which seek to provide access to a super-fast broadband network to serve the Parish.
+Proposals which-would provide access to a super-fast broadband network will be supported.

-Support will be offered to those proposals which seek the location and design of above-ground network installations to be sympathetically chosen and designed to reflect the character of the local area.
+Proposals for above-ground network installations which would provide access to a supper-fast broadband network will be supported where their location is sympathetically chosen and designed to reflect the character of the local area.